LuXDAmore/generative-art/README.md

 So, this is also a module for Nuxt, it simply inject the [canvas-sketch](https://github.com/mattdesl/canvas-sketch) library (there are more packages you can use installing this, for example `canvas-sketch-utils`).

-*All my thanks goes to Matt DesLauriers for these beautiful and easy to use libraries*.

 After installing this, you have access in Nuxt (client-side) at two things, `$canvasSketch` (the main module, used internally) and at the method `$draw` (it start the sketch).

 Check the `example/` folder and take a look at `page-*.vue` for some examples.